mantoni/hub.js/README.md

  5. `after(event)`
  6. `after(*)`

+Each phase is completed if all callbacks on all listeners where invoked.
+The next phase in only executed if the previous one is complete.
-Calling `this.stop()` in one of the phases will prevent the following phases from being executed.
-However, other listeners being registered on the same phase will still be invoked.
+Calling `this.stop()` will prevent the following phases from being executed.
+Note that other listeners on the same phase will still be invoked.

 The first 4 phases will receive the arguments passed to emit.
-Phase 5 and 6 will receive `(err, value)`, which is the same as passed to the optional callback of an `emit` call.
+Phase 5 and 6 will receive `(err, value)`, which is the same as what gets passed to an  `emit` callback.

 ### Strategies